celestiaorg/docs/developers/blobstreamx-proof-queries.md

 )
 ```

-Make sure to update the versions to match the latest `github.com/celestiaorg/cosmos-sdk` and
+Also, make sure to update the versions to match the latest `github.com/celestiaorg/cosmos-sdk` and
 `github.com/celestiaorg/celestia-core` versions.
 :::